adriengoleb/adriengoleb.github.io/content/authors/admin/_index.md

     url: hhttps://www.lerity-alcen.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in the area of scene understanding, at the intersection of computer vision, perception, and deep learning for industrial issues.
+bio: My research interests lie in the area of scene understanding, at the intersection of computer vision, perception, and Deep learning for industrial issues.

 # Interests to show in About widget
 interests: